What it is Like to Be an Au Pair in New Zealand

 Although benefits on the independent families vary, with an agency like Au Pair Link you are more likely to gain a structured benefit system close to something like this:

 - Free food

-- Some agencies give you a completion bonus for staying the duration of the job
+- A completion bonus for staying for the duration of the job (NZ$20 per week)